-If you are running low on your medication, we suggest that you call your former physician to ask for a prescription to be phoned to your local pharmacy.
-Let your physician know you are looking into transferring your services to the CTC and request a four week supply of medication.
-If you are taking medication that cannot be called into a local pharmacy, mailing you a prescription may be an option.
-Please note: we will not refill prescriptions written by other psychiatrists.
+Students who are currently taking medication and are running low should contact their former physician to ask for a prescription to be phoned to their local pharmacy.
+They should inform the physician they are attempting to transfer their services to the Counseling Center and request a four week supply of medication.
+Students who are taking medication that cannot be called into a local pharmacy should request that a prescription be mailed to them.

 Please note: The Counseling Center cannot refill prescriptions written by other psychiatrists.
 The Counseling Center does not accept automatic refill requests faxed from pharmacies.